Clarkson-Applied-Data-Science/2025_ia651_chimaga_pahla/README.md

 ## Acknowledgments

-We would like to express our sincere gratitude to Lecturer Michael Gilbert for his guidance and valuable insights throughout this project.
+We would like to express our sincere gratitude to our Instructor Michael Gilbert for his guidance and valuable insights throughout this project.

 ## References